npfe/semi/doc/xschem_usage.md

 #### Title blocks on schematics

-Any blocks is selected as soon as clicked on, therefore, an A4 title block will be selected when initiating a drag and drop of any symbols.
+Any blocks is selected as soon as clicked on, therefore, an A4 title block symbol will be selected when initiating a drag and drop of any symbols.

-Best to stick to `title.sym` to give a semblant of formalism.
+Best to stick to `title.sym` to give a semblant of formalism or to explode a title block's frame into lines on the schematic level.